Plastic Deformation and Non-Axial Curvature in Structural Steel¶

 Diagram 18.
 Ribbon effect: surface-layer strain (shrinkage) with core less strained—surface-only strain → curl.

-EVIDENCE FILE D: Survival of Projectiles¶
+EVIDENCE FILE D: Projectile Survival and Target Asymmetry¶

 Figures 41-43.
 WTC perimeter column panels and window panels stabbed into streets, remaining straight and unbuckled while targets catastrophically failed, demonstrating impedance matching.